Kentucky court delves into use of cell phones for tracking

 The ruling stems from a case in Kentucky’s Woodford County involving robbery suspect Dovontia Reed.

-Reed had called an acquaintance on his cell phone, saying he had run out of gas and asked that they meet at a Versailles gas station.
+Reed had called an acquaintance on his cellphone, saying he had run out of gas and asked that they meet at a Versailles gas station.
 When the acquaintance arrived, Reed allegedly robbed him of $500 at gunpoint and fled in a vehicle, according to authorities.
-Police obtained the number of the cell phone used by Reed.
+Police obtained the number of the cellphone used by Reed.

 The cell service provider located the phone and authorities used the information to track Reed’s movements, the opinion noted.
 Reed was pulled over and arrested, and a grand jury indicted him on charges of robbery, possession of a handgun by a convicted felon and receiving stolen property.